 The Inland Lake Forest Provincial Park and Trail System are located 12 kilometers north of Powell River and are a must see.
 The park has excellent camping, fishing, boating and outdoors oriented activities and provides basic facilities for both disabled and able bodied persons.
 The 12 kilometer wheelchair accessible circuit includes 8 picnic/rest areas, 4 overnight camping areas and 6 fishing piers.
 The trail is a crushed limestone covered pathway with minimal grades.
 Small, rustic log cabins are located at the overnight campsite areas.
 The cabins are reserved for disabled persons but can be utilized by able bodied parties if available.

-Visit Hidden Groves Ancient Forest and experience the variety of old growth trees and the ambiance of a true West Coast Forest.
-The “take it easy trail” is wheel chairs or walker accessible.
+Visit Hidden Groves and experience the variety of old growth trees and the ambiance of a true West Coast Forest.
+Both Monty's Way and Take It Easy trails are wheelchair or walker accessible.

-Boating enthusiasts have access to a number of government docks along the upper and lower coast.
-Tie up at the Gibsons Marina and enjoy the shops and restaurants of Lower Gibsons or dock at Desolation Sound, near Lund, the oldest and largest provincial marine park in British Columbia.
+Boating enthusiasts have access to a number of government docks along the coast.
+Tie up at the Gibsons Marina and enjoy the shops and restaurants of Gibsons Landing or dock at Desolation Sound, near Lund, the oldest and largest provincial marine park in British Columbia.
 Boaters can motor along to tropical sandy beaches of Savary Island to view the marine biodiversity and beauty of the coast.
 Government wharfs and marinas are wheelchair accessible and provide gripped ramps and railings.